xephora/Threat-Remediation-Scripts/Threat-Track/Mac-ChoziosiLoader/readme.md

 A new variant of ChoziosiLoader for Mac has been observed.
 The new variant was initially reported by twitter user @th3_protoCOL via Twitter post https://twitter.com/th3_protoCOL/status/1519362330244444160.

-For a full breakdown analysis of Mac-ChoziosiLoader please refer to th3protocol's article (@th3_protoCOL).
+For a full breakdown analysis of Mac-ChoziosiLoader please refer to th3protocol's blog post (@th3_protoCOL).

 https://www.th3protocol.com/2022/Choziosi-Loader